dac067/dac067.github.io/_posts/2017-05-07-Autonomous-Line-Follower.markdown

 ![post-image]({{site.url}}/assets/linescan2.jpg)

-Our hardware system operated as follows:
+Our hardware system operated as follows: <br>
 A 12 volt LiPo battery was connected to the half bridge motor driver circuit.
-The 12 volt driver powered and controlled the speed of the motor.
+The 12 volt driver powered and controlled the speed of the motor. <br>
-The 12 volt battery was also connected to a UBEC (Universal Battery Elimination Circuit), which created and regulated a 6 volt output.
+The 12 volt battery was also connected to a UBEC (Universal Battery Elimination Circuit), which created and regulated a 6 volt output. <br>
-This 6 volt output powered the Arduino and steering servo.
+This 6 volt output powered the Arduino and steering servo. <br>
 The Arduino's 5 volt pins were used to power the bluetooth module and linescan camera.

-Our software system operated as follows:
+Our software system operated as follows: <br>
-The Arduino sent a PWM signal to the motor driver circuit such that the motor ran at a constant speed.
+The Arduino sent a PWM signal to the motor driver circuit such that the motor ran at a constant speed. <br>
-The Arduino would continuously read data from the linescan camera so determine the location of the white line track.
+The Arduino would continuously read data from the linescan camera so determine the location of the white line track.<br>
-The steering servo was shifted accordingly to our proportional controller code so that the car stays on track.
+The steering servo was shifted accordingly to our proportional controller code so that the car stays on track.<br>
 The motor could be shut off remotely by issuing commands to the bluetooth module.

 ![post-image]({{site.url}}/assets/linescan3.jpg)